L5-game/L5-game.github.io/play/index.md

 Alternatively, can just cut out the small color faces on the _station_ page to use as tokens by backing them with cardboard or foamboard for easier play.
 Or use coins, buttons, beads, whatever you've got!

+## Covers

+Any kind of small coins or counters will work.

 ## Data (dice)

 And, finally... the only thing we haven't figured out how to print yet -

 Playing L5 requires *50 6-Sided Dice,* which are called *data* in the world of the game.
 These dice should include 10 of each of these colors - Red, Green, Blue, Violet - though the full version of L5 will also include 10 clear (or yellow) dice.

 A search for "50 dice in 5 colors" will yield multiple results.
 We have [these](https://www.amazon.com/dp/B076HQMDDV/ref=asc_df_B076HQMDDV5451365) for the moment.
 The colors aren't perfect, but they're pretty good.
 If you want, you can use gold foil star stickers to place on top of the sixes.

+You can _probably_ get away with fewer than 50 dice in Act 1.
+But the limit of 10 data per culture is built in to the rules (you can't use more than that even of you have them).